Does Cat Pee Have Ammonia: 9 Reasons Why Your Cat’s Urine Smells Bad and How to Deal With It

 5. Other Kidney Problems

 If you notice that your cat is urinating more than usual, there could be a problem with its urinary tract.
 This can range from minor issues such as bladder infection to severe kidney failure.
-Unfortunately, renal failure in cats is one of the most common causes of ammonia-smelling urine, and it’s usually easy to detect.
+Unfortunately, renal failure in cats is one of the most common causes of ammonia-smelling urine and is usually easy to detect.

 Whenever your cat starts peeing several times a day and has blood or mucus in its urine, it should visit a veterinarian for an evaluation as soon as possible.
 Once diagnosed, cat owners may need to take various treatments, including antibiotics and painkillers, to heal rapidly and return to their routine soon after.